Help for students with dyslexia

 Since early identification is most helpful, schools are encouraged to begin screening children in kindergarten to identify any child who shows the early signs of potential reading difficulties.
 Iowa’s educational system is designed to provide assistance early for all learners who are not on track to be successful readers.
 With the passing of the Early Literacy Implementation rules, all students in grades K-3 receive a screening for their reading skills three times a year; and interventions are put in place for those needing more support.
 Iowa Area Education Agencies (AEAs) partner with local school districts to make sure that all students learn reading and other literacy skills.
 Iowa’s AEAs support literacy because reading skills lead directly to success in other subjects such as social studies, math, and science.

 There are many families that have children who are struggling readers and oftentimes parents feel helpless.
 They want to support their children but may not be sure of how best to go about it.
 Iowa AEAs, along with local school districts, are partnering with families to help all children learn to read.
-Statewide resources around dyslexia are posted on each AEA’s website to provide further information and contacts for assistance.
+Statewide resources around dyslexia are available to provide further information.

-If you have questions or concerns about your child’s reading skills, contact your child’s teacher, principal, or your local AEA.
-At Central Rivers Area Education Agency, your contact is Kim Swartz.
+If you have questions or concerns about your child’s reading skills, contact your child’s teacher or principal.